Is string field theory background independent?: Acknowledgments

 \section{Acknowledgments}

-We are extremely grateful to Subhroneel Chakrabarti for many helpful discussions and significant guidance over the course of this project.
-We're also indebted to Sebastian de Haro for detailed comments on a previous draft of this article.
+We are extremely grateful to Subhroneel Chakrabarti for many discussions and significant guidance over the course of this project.
+We're also indebted to Sebastian de Haro and to the two anonymous referees for helpful comments on a previous draft of this article.
 Finally, for valuable feedback we thank Nick Huggett, Chip Sebens, and audiences at Foundations of Physics 2025 (in Gda\'{n}sk) and EPSA 2025 (in Groningen).